This Hawaiian BBQ Vegan Pizza has tasty barbecue tofu pieces, fresh pineapple, homemade vegan mozzarella cheese and more!

 Then mix them with a little barbecue sauce, and put back in the oven for 10 minutes.
 They will look like this when they’re done, all chewy and flavorful:

-Now make your Vegan Mozzarella Cheese (see directions in recipe below).
+Now make your Vegan Mozzarella Cheese.
 You can also skip this and use store bought vegan mozzarella shreds, such as Daiya or Follow Your Heart brand.
 But this cheese is easy to make and only takes a few minutes; it’s much healthier, too.

 All that’s left to do now is to roll out your dough (make your own or buy a pre-made pizza dough).